Noni Jabavu: Post-war life: visits to South Africa and memoirs

 On the outbreak of the Second World War, she gave up studying to be a film technician and trained to become a semi-skilled engineer and oxyacetylene welder, working on bomber engine parts.
-After the war, she remained in London, where she would become a features writer and television personality, and work for the BBC as a presenter and as a producer.
+After the war, she remained in London, where she married Denis Preston, jazz critic, radio presenter, journalist and record producer.
+She became a features writer and television personality, and worked for the BBC as a presenter and as a producer.
 She paid extended visits to South Africa until her marriage to the English film director Michael Cadbury Crosfield in 1951.
 Their marriage broke South Africa's miscegenation laws and because of the Immorality Act then in force, he could not accompany her.
 Thereafter, she also travelled and lived in Mozambique, Zimbabwe and Uganda.

 Jabavu began to write during the years she was in Uganda.
 In 1955, she returned to South Africa for a three-month stay, writing of that trip in the Author's Note of her first book, Drawn in Colour: African Contrasts (1960): I belong to two worlds with two loyalties: South Africa, where I was born, and England, where I was educated.
 When I received a cable sent by my father, I flew back to South Africa to be amongst my Bantu people, leaving my English husband behind in London.
 Later that year, he and I went to live in East Africa, to be near my only sister who had married out there.
 I've told here something of my own background and circumstances.
 This is a personal account of an individual African's experiences and impressions of the differences between East and South Africa in their contact with Westernization.